hellmake/CAST-Imaging-Workshop/content/3_DetailedResults/_index.md

 we can move on to exploring the insights for the applications.

 {{% notice info %}}
 This workshop follows a bottoms-up approach, which means that we'll first explore the individual results for the applications we just scanned and then we'll see how they are consolidated into the whole portfolio.
-Following this workflow, you'll see a lot of information about the other apps and the whole portfolio.
+Following this workflow, you may see information about the other apps and the whole portfolio.
 Worry not - we'll get to that in the next chapter.
 {{% /notice %}}

 ## Chapter Overview